homer6/logport/README.md

         8 | /var/log/dpkg.log              | kafka1:9092,kafka2:9092,kafka3:9092 | my_system_logs_topic | prd123       | my.sample.hostname |                0 |  -1
         9 | /var/log/kern.log              | kafka1:9092,kafka2:9092,kafka3:9092 | my_system_logs_topic | prd123       | my.sample.hostname |                0 |  -1
        10 | /home/user/logport/sample.log  | localhost                           | new_topic            | prd1024      | secret.host        |                0 |  -1

+# Before adding watches, you can specify brokers, topic, product code, or hostname
+# default settings (so you don't have a provide them to each watch).
+However, hostname
+# itself defaults to the system's hostname.
+Adding it as a setting just overrides it.
+logport set default.brokers 192.168.1.91
+logport set default.topic my_logs
+logport set default.product_code prd4096
+logport set default.hostname my.sample.hostname

+# If we want to ship logport's own logs, we can add them to be watched, too.
+# By not providing the watch parameters here, we'll be using the default settings
+# that we just established.
+logport watch /usr/local/logport/*.log

+# Enable the service on boot
+logport enable

+# Start the service
+logport start

+# Watch the logs with kafkacat
+kafkacat -C -b 192.168.1.91 -t my_logs
 ```